 Get the Basic Tools

-Professional video-making is costly.
+According to Standby Productions, professional video-making is costly.
 However, this doesn’t mean you should invest in the most expensive camera your budget can stomach.
 Start small and try to use tools that are already at your disposal, such as your smartphone’s camera and free editing software.

 You should also get a solid tripod, a set of lights (ring lights are the most popular for single-person videos), and a high-quality microphone.